 Lye can be purchased at grocery stores (Red Devil Lye) or at a plumbing store.

-- Do not touch lye - wear gloves and protect your eyes - wear safety glasses.
+- Do not touch lye—wear gloves and protect your eyes by wearing safety glasses.

 - Ventilate the area well.
 Open a door and window or activate an exhaust fan to avoid inhaling dangerous fumes.
 I do both.

 - If you get lye on your skin, rinse immediately with cold water for several minutes.
 Then rinse with vinegar as it counteracts lye because it is an acid.
 If you don't have vinegar, you can use orange juice.

 - If you spill lye solution on the countertop, wash immediately with vinegar.
 It is best to cover counter-tops with plastic for safety and to avoid a big mess.

 - Always add the lye to the water (otherwise can create a dangerous reaction).